Minutemen: Pequot War

 In August 1636, the first offensive military attack by militias failed when Massachusetts dispatched John Endecott with four companies on an unsuccessful campaign against the Pequot Indians.
-According to one man's account, the expedition succeeded only in killing one Indian and burning some wigwams.
+According to one account, the expedition succeeded only in killing one Indian and burning some wigwams.

 Weeks elapsed between the incidents that caused the march and the arrival of Endecott's men in the area.
 Once they got there, they did not know which Indians to fight or why.
 This feeble response served to encourage the Indians, and attacks increased on the settlers in the Connecticut Valley.

-In the following year, Massachusetts again put a force on the field in collaboration with Plymouth and Connecticut.
+In the following year, the Province of Massachusetts Bay again put a force on the field in collaboration with Plymouth Colony and Connecticut.
 By the time that Plymouth had gotten their force packed and ready to march, the campaign had ended.
 Massachusetts Bay sent 150 militiamen, Plymouth sent 50, and Connecticut sent 90.

-New England confederation
+New England Confederation

 In May 1643, a joint council was formed.
-They published the articles of the New England confederation.
+They published the articles of the New England Confederation.
 The real power of the confederation was that all four of the colonies promised to contribute soldiers to an alert force that would fight anywhere in the colonies.

 On September 7, 1643, the towns were given more tactical control.
 A new rule allowed any general to call up his militia at any time.
 On August 12, 1645, 30% of all militia were made into short-notice groups (minutemen).
 Command and control were decentralized to the extent that individual company commanders could put their troops into a defensive battle if necessary.
 A portion of the militia was well trained and well equipped, and set aside as a ready force.

 In May 1653, the Council of Massachusetts said that an eighth of the militia should be ready to march within one day to anywhere in the colony.
 Eighty militiamen marched on the Narragansett tribe in Massachusetts, though no fighting took place.
 Since the colonies were expanding, the Narragansetts got desperate and began raiding the colonists again.
 The militia chased the Indians, caught their chief, and got him to sign an agreement to end fighting.

 In 1672, the Massachusetts Council formed a military committee to control the militia in each town.
 In 1675, the military committee raised an expedition to fight the raiding Wampanoag tribe.
 A muster call was sent out and four days later, after harsh skirmishes with the Wampanoags, three companies arrived to help the locals.
 The expedition took heavy losses: two towns were raided, and one 80-man company was killed entirely, including their commander.
 That winter, a thousand militiamen pushed out the Wampanoags.